Zhijie-YU/Learning_Notes/Notes_Taichi.md

 Eulerian grid is good at projection. (the grids are fixed and is suitable for searching for neighbors) Lagrangian particles are good at advection. (just move the particles)

-Combine them together where lagrangian particles stores most of the information while eulerian grids is auxiliary.
+Combine them together where lagrangian particles store most of the information while eulerian grids are auxiliary.

 ![](Taichi_images/hybridEL.png)

-### Particle-in-cell (PIC)
+### Particle-in-cell (PIC/APIC/FLIP)
 Use particles to carry information while grid as the framework.

 P2G (particle to grid): transfer info from particles to grids using kernel functions (scatter).

 G2P (grid to particle): transfer info from grid to particle (gather).
+[Angular momentum is not conserved.]

+The particles interact with each other through grids.

+$p$ refers to particle and $i$ refers to grid.

-Energy dissipation is obvious.
-Why??
+:dog: Energy dissipation (numerical diffusion) is obvious.
-DOF is lost during G2P.
+DOF is lost during G2P??.
+DOFs of particles are lost in P2G=>G2P since typically the number of particles is much more than that of grids.
+In G2P, particle velocities are totally overwritten from grids thus some information of particles is lost.
+In FLIP, the particle velocities are incremented rather than overwritten.

 2 solutions:
 - Transfer more information (rotation...): APIC,PolyPIC